 We seek journalists with a strong track record of publications who offer new perspectives on transatlantic policy debates.
 Fellowships are open to journalists in any medium.

-Applications from Africa or Latin America have a special set of criteria.
+Applications focusing on Africa, Latin America, or Asia have a special set of criteria.
 Please look there to determine your eligibility.

 Applicants should be: